btford/briantford.com/jade/blog/angular-bower.md

 ```

 You probably were able to guess that `1.0.6` refers to the version of AngularJS, but what's that `~` for?
-This prefix basically means "install the highest 1.0.x version."
+This prefix basically means "install the highest 1.0.x version".
 AngularJS follows the [Semantic Versioning specification](http://semver.org/spec/v1.0.0.html) (often abbreviated to semver).
 This means that the lowest version number (also called the "patch" number) is for fixes that don't change APIs in a way that is not backwards compatible.
 In short, this ensures that users of your component will be using a version of AngularJS that has all the latest bug fixes, but not a version whose APIs have changed since you wrote your module.

 Now let's add to `directive.js`.
 As stated before, we want to copy some implementation from an existing app.
 Still, we should think about how to organize the code.
 In general, each Bower component should have one AngularJS module associated with it.
 AngularJS modules can be arbitrary strings, but their names should be unique, since AngularJS will only use the last-registered module for a given name.
 For this reason, I like to namespace my modules with my Github handle.
 Therefore, the module declaration looks like this: